Curriculum Development and Design PG (10321.2)

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||On-Campus||Dr Philip Roberts|

-A useful reference text: Marsh, C. (2009).
+Marsh, C. (2009).
 Key Concepts for Understanding Curriculum (4th ed) pp. 1-20.
 Abingdon: Routledge.
-Note this is available as a e-book via the UC library at this link.
+Note this is available as an e-book via the UC library at this link.

 Submission of assessment items

 Approval of extenuating circumstances will be dependent upon the production of supporting documentation and at the discretion of the unit convener.